Mama Living Abroad

 How to Make Snowflake Pull-Apart Chocolate Babka

-Step 2: Let the dough rise: Lightly dust your work surface and hands.
-Then, use your hands to push and pull the dough against the work surface in a circular motion to create a nice round of dough.
-Place the dough into a greased bowl and grease the top.
-Cover with a towel or plastic wrap and allow the dough to rise in a relatively warm environment for 2-4 hours or until nearly double in size.
-This dough is rich with fat, so it takes longer than other doughs to rise.
+Let the dough rise: Allow the dough to rise in a relatively warm environment for 90 minutes to two hours or until it doubles in size.
+This dough is rich in fat, so it takes longer than other doughs to rise.

-Step 3: Shaping: Remove the dough from the bowl and put it on a lightly floured surface.
-Using a sharp knife or dough scraper, cut the dough in three.
+Shape, then let it rise again.
 Work with only one piece of dough at a time.
 Place a clean towel over the dough you aren’t working with so it won’t dry out.

 Place one circle on a parchment-lined baking sheet.
 Spread 1/2 of the filling over the dough, leaving a 1/2-inch border around the edge.
 Place another circle of dough on top and spread with the remaining 1/2 of the filling.
 Finish with the 3rd dough round.